fair-data-collective/excel2rdf-site/docs/AutomaticWorkflow.md

 The most important files of this repository are:

-- `vocabulary.xlsx`, the Excel template for building controlled vocabulary that will serve as input for `xls2rdf` tool
+- `vocabulary.xlsx`, the Excel template for building a controlled vocabulary that will serve as input for `xls2rdf` tool
 - `vocabulary.ttl`, the resulting file generated when running `xls2rdf` on `vocabulary.xlsx`
 - `conversion.log`, the file that stores logs of `xls2rdf` tool
 - `validation.log`, the file that stores logs produced when running `qSKOS` on `vocabulary.ttl` to validate the converted vocabulary
-- `excel2rdf.yml`, the Github action configuration file that automatize the workflow described in [Manual Workflow](../ManualWorkflow) page.
+- `excel2rdf.yml`, the Github action configuration file that automatizes the workflow described in [Manual Workflow](../ManualWorkflow) page.

 ## Setting up Github actions

-In accordance to the above structure we set up the Github action via `excel2rdf.yml`, which is placed in `.github/workflows/` folder (it must be there for Github to automatically picks it up and execute it).
+Following the above structure, we set up the Github action via `excel2rdf.yml`, which is placed in `.github/workflows/` folder (it must be there for Github to automatically picks it up and execute it).

 The content of `excel2rdf.yml` file looks like this